Generic Name: cefotetan (SEF-oh-TEE-tan)

 - Long-term or repeated use of cefotetan may cause a second infection.
 Tell your doctor if signs of a second infection occur.
 Your medicine may need to be changed to treat this.

-- Cefotetan may reduce the ability of your blood to clot.
+- Cefotetan may decrease the ability of your blood to clot.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.

 - Diabetes patients - Cefotetan may cause the results of some tests for urine glucose to be wrong.
 Ask your doctor before you change your diet or the dose of your diabetes medicine.